blazium-engine/blazium-docs/tutorials/2d/index.rst

 :allow_comments: False

-Godot includes a dedicated 2D renderer and 2D physics engine, as well as 2D-specific features like tilemaps, particles, and animation systems.
-This section covers most 2D-specific topics in Godot.
+Blazium includes a dedicated 2D renderer and 2D physics engine, as well as 2D-specific features like tilemaps, particles, and animation systems.
+This section covers most 2D-specific topics in Blazium.

 For 2D topics not covered in this section, see also :ref:`doc_2d_skeletons` and :ref:`doc_navigation_overview_2d`.
 For using physics in 2D, see